 - Unintended pregnancy can cause financial, housing and relationship pressures as well as impact on existing children (DoH, 2013). - Teenage women, women living in deprived areas and women aged 35 and over are most at risk of unintended pregnancy (PHE, 2018). - The abortion rate is used as a proxy measure for unintended pregnancies.
 In Richmond, the all-age abortions rate is similar to England.
-The largest number of abortions occurred in the over 35 year old age group (144), which is almost six times the number in under 18 age group (24) and three times the 18-19 age group (47) (ONS, 2018).

-has had a previous abortion, is higher than London and England (33% compared with 30.8% and 26.7%).
+The largest number of abortions occurred in the over 35 year old age group (144), which is almost six times the number in under 18 age group (24) and three times the 18-19 age group (47) (ONS, 2018). - abortion, is higher than London and England (33% compared with 31% and 27%).
 The count was 62.
-The main cause of unintended pregnancies is the incorrect and inconsistent use of contraception.

-Over two thirds (70.8%) of women use user-dependent methods of contraception.
+The main cause of unintended pregnancies is the incorrect and inconsistent use of contraception. - Over two thirds (71%) of women use user-dependent methods of contraception.
 Long-acting reversible contraception (LARC) is the most effective form of contraception.
-In Richmond, a significantly lower percentage of women use LARC compared to England (37.3 per 1000 population).
+In Richmond, a significantly lower percentage of women use LARC compared to England (37.3 per 1,000 population vs. 46.4 per 1,000 population).